-- Trojan Prisoner: Narek volunteers to pretend to be the captive of Rios, Raffi and Elnor so that they can turn him in for Saga's murder.
-It's a ruse so that they can enter Coppelius Station and get close enough to the beacon in order to destroy it.
+- Trojan Prisoner: Narek volunteers to pretend to be the captive of Rios, Raffi, and Elnor so that they can turn him in for Saga's murder.
+It's a ruse so that they can enter Coppelius Station and get close enough to the beacon to destroy it.

 - The Unreveal: So what was that thing that the synths almost summoned?
 And what would it have done had it emerged?
 And could Picard have reasoned with it?